Recovering Preferences from Finite Data: Preferences from utilities

-Our framework encompasses preference environments derived from collections of utility functions.
-Specifically, our assumptions may be derived from conditions on the utility representations under consideration, rather than directly imposing the assumptions on a family of preferences.
+In this section and the next, we show that the assumptions of our general framework are valid in a variety of important preference environments.
+This section handles preference environments derived from collections of utility functions.
+Specifically, we show how our assumptions may be derived from conditions on the utility representations under consideration, rather than directly imposing the assumptions on a family of preferences.